Despite the St Ivan Fire of February 2017, we are again able to take reservations for the Gundooee Getaway cottage (from October 2017 and beyond).

 After details regarding the stay (including the package value) have been finalised, a 50% deposit, by cheque or bank transfer is required to confirm the booking.
 The balance, which may also include some on-farm purchases, is due prior to leaving farm by cheque or cash.

-All ingredients will be provided such that you can prepare Breakfast, Lunch and snacks at your leisure.
+All ingredients can be provided as detailed in the ‘Optional extras’ section so you can prepare Breakfast, Lunch and snacks at your leisure.

-Breakfasts will be continental style, or a simple cooked breakfast .
-The other meals of the day (which are not held at the homestead) can be at the cottage, a BBQ, or we can pack a hamper to have out on the farm.
-Morning and afternoon teas will include some home-made baking.
+Breakfasts can be continental style, or a simple cooked breakfast .
+Lunches can be a BBQ, or we can pack a hamper to have out on the farm.
+Morning and afternoon teas can sometimes include some home-made baking.

 Yes.
-As well as our organic wagyu beef, we have a well-stocked vegetable garden, hens (for eggs) as well as a growing range of home-made preserved foods and condiments – upon availability
+As well as our organic wagyu beef, we have a well-stocked vegetable garden, free-range eggs – there are new produce options coming through all the time.

 Apart from Kangeroos, Wallabies, Wombats and some introduced species, there are glossy-black cockatoos (on the ‘endangered’ list), possible echidna sightings, a range of reptiles, an eagle nest and much more.

 Enroute (either direction from Sydney), there are the Mudgee and Hunter Valley wine-making regions.
 If visitors have some spare days, these two fantastic destinations could be incorporated in a ’round trip’.
-There are also other local attractions – visit the Mudgee Tourism website for more details.
+There are also other local attractions – see the Getaways page for more suggestions and links to regional websites.

 Pets are not encouraged but happy to discuss on application

-Gundooee has a 10 km driveway, which may cause some issues for smaller vehicles with low ground-clearance, particularly if the weather is wet.
-If concerned, vehicles can be left on a neighbouring property near our turn off with prior arrangements made.
+We have a 10 km unsealed driveway which may cause issues for vehicles with a low ground clearance (such as sports cars), particularly if the weather is wet.
+Vehicles can be left on a neighbouring property near our turn off if necessary as an optional extra.

 It is Japanese for ‘Japanese-style cattle’.
 Translated, the ‘Wa’ means ‘Japanese-style’, and the ‘Gyu’ means ‘cattle’.